Diamond Heart (Alan Walker song)

-"Diamond Heart" is a song by British-Norwegian record producer and DJ Alan Walker, featuring Swedish singer-songwriter Sophia Somajo.
+"Diamond Heart" is a song by Norwegian DJ and record producer Alan Walker, featuring Swedish singer-songwriter Sophia Somajo.
 The song was released on 28 September 2018 via MER Recordings.
 Two remixes were officially released, one by Syn Cole and one by Dzeko.

 Background

-The song was debuted performance at Tomorrowland 2017.
+An early version of the song was debuted performance at Tomorrowland 2017.
 And 'Diamond Heart' is a lyrically driven track.

 Composition

 Billboard mentioned: "Walker's bouncing rhythm and Sophia Somajo's bullet-proof performance comes through slightly tropical."

 Critical reception

 We Rave You commented: "Atmospheric from the very first moments, the track centres around Somajo’s haunting vocals which effortlessly intertwine with the track’s addictive".
 EDM Sauce say: "Walker's breakthrough hit for a happy, catchy spirit that will hitting repeat as soon as this song ends."

 Music video

 The video “Diamond Heart” is the third and the final chapter of the World of Walker trilogy.
 And directed by Kristian Berg.